luke-c-newell/MechaCar_Statistical_Analysis/README.md

 ### Summary of T-test results
 Overall, the mean PSI of all manufacturing lots is not statistically different from the population mean as the p-value of 0.06 is greater than 0.05.
 When we look at each lot individually, the results show that lot 3 has a mean that is significantly different from the mean of the population with a p-value of 0.04.
 Lots 1 & 2 are not statistically different from the population mean, as they have p-values of 1.00 and 0.61 respectively.

+## Study Design: MechaCar vs Competition
+To understand the competitiveness of the MechaCar in the marketplace, I have designed a statistical test to compare and contrast the MechaCar with its rivals.
+When making a purchasing decision, consumers take a number of factors into account such as cost, city/highway fuel efficiency, horse power, maintenance cost, or safety ratings.
+As MechaCar prides itself on its safety record,

+What metric or metrics are you going to test?
+What are the null and alternative hypotheses?
+What statistical test would you use to test the hypothesis?
+And why?
+What data is needed to run the statistical test?